Permanent Residence Through Employment

 For some of those priority groups, obtaining employment-based permanent resident status can take a very long time.
 It is critical to be in the right priority group.
 Additionally, an employer must be prepared for any issues that might arise during the process of obtaining a green card for an employee.

 Houston Immigration Lawyer for Permanent Employment

 Kathryn Karam is a Houston immigration lawyer who assists Gulf Coast employers seeking to hire people living outside the United States for permanent positions at their company.
 Obtaining a green card can be a complicated process.
-The Law Office of Kathryn N. Karam, P.C. excels at finding innovative solutions to difficult problems.
+Karam Immigration law excels at finding innovative solutions to difficult problems.

 Kathryn Karam has assisted all kinds of employers, from large corporations to small businesses and including governmental entities, with their immigration matters.
 She understands the issues they face and knows how to address them.
 Call (832) 582-0620 today to set up a consultation.

 Karam Immigration law works with employers throughout the Greater Houston area, including Greenway Plaza, the Energy Corridor, the Galleria Area, The Woodlands, Sugar Land and Clear Lake.

 - When a Green Card is Necessary for Houston Employers

 - Assisting Texas Employers With Hiring Immigrant Workers for Permanent Jobs